 In 1966, the U.S. Air Force funded a study at the University of Colorado Boulder to determine whether unidentified flying objects (UFOs) were extraterrestrial.
 CU astrophysicist Dr. Edward U. Condon studied reports of flying saucers and other mysterious airborne objects and declared them largely unfounded.
 A few years later, Boulder resident and social psychologist Richard Sigismond refuted Condon’s conclusions.

-UFOs now are called Unidentified Anomalous Phenomena (UAPs).
+UFOs now are called unidentified anomalous phenomena (UAPs).
 They face new scrutiny by the U.S. Department of Defense, as well as the general public.
 Now is a good time to look up — and look back — to see how Boulder fits into this “twilight zone” mystery.

 For centuries, people have questioned unidentified objects seen in the sky.
 Nearly a century ago, in 1938, announcer Orson Welles caused a nationwide panic when he breathlessly interrupted his own radio show with descriptions of creatures emerging from an alien spacecraft on a farm in New Jersey.
 Although he prefaced his show with a statement that the following program was science fiction, his “War of the Worlds” episode caused panic among many listeners who believed that alien invaders had even taken over the streets of New York City.